Chapter 2. The Office of Admissions and the Office of the Registrar

 Sec.
 2–601.
 The Registrar

-The registrar is the administrative officer responsible for supervising the Office of the Registrar and reports to the executive vice president and provost.
+The registrar is the administrative officer responsible for supervising the Office of the Registrar and reports to the senior vice provost for Enrollment Management.

 Sec.
 2–602.
 The Office of the Registrar: Duties